ws0610/test/docs/get-started/rollout-collection.md

 # Rollout Collection

-A rollout is complete record of a task instance execution that captures:
+A {term}`rollout <Rollout / Trajectory>` is complete record of a task instance execution that captures:
 - What the model was asked to do (input)
 - How the model reasoned (internal processing)
 - What tools were used (tool calls and tool responses)